MikaGeebelen/Flow-Fields/README.md

 # Flow fields

 ## Description
 This is an implementation on Flow Fields but what are they?
+Flow Fields are a solution to the pathfinding problem.
+Regular pathfinding requires each pathfinder to calculate a path to reach the end.
+Instead we calculate the path to the end goal for every position the pathfinder can be in.
+Then the pathfinder has to just use the pre-calculated paths to the goal.

+This is mostly used for large groups of pathfinders since this is more efficient.

 ## Implementation
 The way I implemented the flow fields was by following three steps.